Vokerlee/How-to-create-EXE-file/README.md

 # Create-EXE-in-60-minutes
-This repo is a guide how to create an executable file in Windows OS.
+This repository is a guide how to create an executable file in Windows OS.
 It helps not only to create, but also to understand in more detail how .exe files are arranged.
+For each step in the guide, a corresponding byte-code is attached for convenience.

 ## Introduction
 The structure of .exe file can be considered as follows: